AeroB2/EDM-PROJECTS-AeroB2/Midterm Lab Task 1 /README.md

-# *Midterm Lab Task 1 - Data Cleaning and Preparation Using Excel*
+# *Midterm Lab Task 1 - Data Cleaning and Preparation Using Excel*💜
 For this task we are given a Flat data from Excel (See rawfile) and we are Task to perform Data CLeaning and Preparation

 ## STEP 1 DATA CLEANING PROCESS